 When the glue dried, I added a second line of glue on top of the sand.
 I could still feel the texture of the sand after applying the second layer of glue.
 The second layer just seemed to help the sand stick better.

 Rhinestone Shape Cards

 I found this “rhinestone” ribbon in the cake decorating section of my craft store.
 I easily cut it into single strips of rhinestones so that I could add a line of bling to a set of cards.

 It was a little tricky to add the rhinestones to the curved shapes, but I liked the end result.
 I call them rock star shapes!

 I don’t mind using glitter in a classroom, but I don’t really like to use it in my home.
 With glitter glue, however, I was able to get some bling on my cards without the glittery mess.

 In addition to the ideas pictured above, you could also add texture to the shapes with yarn, twine, ribbon, rubber bands, plastic grass, raffia, twigs, etc. See my article about tactile letter cards for even more ideas.

 You don’t want to add texture to your shape cards?
 No problem!
 You can laminate the little cards so that kids can practice making the shapes with a dry erase marker or crayon.

 You can use the shape cards individually, but I like the idea of binding them together.
-In the examples in the picture below I used a hold punch and binder rings to create shape rings.
-I also used a binding machine (my newest addiction) to bind some of the sets into little books.
+In the examples in the picture below I used a hole punch and binder rings to create shape rings.
+For some of the books, I used a binding machine (my newest addiction) to bind some of the sets into little books.

 You can find additional shape activities in my store.
 Click on the images below to check out each resource.